Wichita Wind: Seasons

-The Wind were decimated by injuries their inaugural season.
+The Wind was decimated by injuries in their inaugural season.
 In a game against the Dallas Black Hawks on December 27, 1980, they dressed coach Garnet Bailey as a defenseman and a public relations employee as the backup goaltender; they lost the game 6–3.
 Bailey was described by Tom Roulston as "just like a big kid", who also said that many practices consisted of half-ice scrimmages and shootouts.
 The team played to sixth place at 32 wins, 45 losses, and 3 ties in the regular season, also gaining the most penalty minutes.
 Bailey's club won its first playoff series against the Indianapolis Checkers in the decisive fifth game 6–5 on a goal by Tom Roulston, the league's leading scorer.
 The Wind won the following series 4–2 against the Dallas Black Hawks, who led the regular-season standings.
 The Wind lost in seven games to the reigning champions, the Salt Lake Golden Eagles, in the Adams Cup championship series.
 Don Murdoch was named playoff MVP after accumulating 17 goals and 7 assists over 18 games, a CHL playoff record for points.
 After the season, center Don Ashby, the Wind's second-leading scorer, died in a car crash.